In 2015 Lex:lead launched a long-held goal of facilitating valuable work experience internships for its students. Lex:lead Ambassadors are eligible.

 • 2019: Advocates for Community Alternatives (ACA) - The ACA (Ghana) was so pleased with its first Lex:lead intern that they were eager for a second and in June we were delighted to place Ms Nana Adwoa Baiden (Ghana) in a three-month internship with them.
 Nana's stipend was also funded by the Friends of Lex:lead.

-• 2020: World Bank - In January, the World Bank (Ghana) also selected Lex:lead winner Ms Bertha Nanyaro (Tanzania) for a short-term assignment working remotely from Dar es Salaam, tied in with other projects focused on East Africa.
-Bertha's stipend is again funded by the Friends of Lex:lead.
+• 2020: World Bank - In January, the World Bank (Ghana) also selected Lex:lead winner Bertha Seleman Nanyaro (Tanzania) for a short-term assignment working remotely from Dar es Salaam, tied in with other projects focused on East Africa.
+Bertha's stipend was funded by the Friends of Lex:lead.

 • 2020: Landesa (Dar es Salaam) - Lex:lead was delighted to have been recommended to US NGO Landesa which works for human rights and land rights.
-Itael Kimaro (Tanzania) was selected by Landesa for a two-month internship in July and August 2020.
+Itael Kimaro (Tanzania) was selected by Landesa for a two-month internship in July and August 2020, funded by Landesa.

 We thought you'd like to meet the Lex:lead judges so we're putting together a series of interviews; starting with our first and most long-standing judge - a great friend of Lex:lead - Mr Justice Iain Morley QC (UK).